-The transfer agent and registrar for our common stock is American Stock Transfer and Trust Company, LLC.
+The transfer agent and registrar for the Company's common stock is American Stock Transfer and Trust Company, LLC.

-CERTAIN PROVISIONS OF MARYLAND LAW AND OF OUR CHARTER AND BYLAWS
+CERTAIN PROVISIONS OF MARYLAND LAW AND OF THE COMPANY'S CHARTER AND BYLAWS

-The following summary of certain provisions of the MGCL and of our charter and bylaws does not purport to be complete and is subject to and qualified in its entirety by reference to the MGCL and our charter and bylaws.
-See "Where You Can Find More Information."
+The following summary of certain provisions of the MGCL and of the Company's charter and bylaws does not purport to be complete and is subject to, and qualified in its entirety by, reference to the MGCL and the Company's charter and bylaws.
+Copies of the Company's charter and bylaws are on file with the SEC.
+We recommend that you review these documents.
+See "Where You Can Find More Information".

-Our Board of Directors
+The Company's Board of Directors

-Our charter and bylaws provide that the number of our directors is to be established by our board of directors but may not be fewer than one nor, under the MGCL, more than 15.
-Currently, our board is comprised of eight directors.
+The Company's charter and bylaws provide that the number of the Company's directors is to be established by the Company's board of directors but may not be fewer than one nor, under the MGCL, more than 15.
+Currently, the Company's board is comprised of seven directors.
 Any vacancy, other than one resulting from an increase in the number of directors, may be filled, at any regular meeting or at any special meeting called for that purpose, by a majority of the remaining directors, though less than a quorum.
-Any vacancy resulting from an increase in the number of our directors must be filled by a majority of the entire board of directors.
+Any vacancy resulting from an increase in the number of the Company's directors must be filled by a majority of the entire board of directors.
 A director elected to fill a vacancy shall be elected to serve until the next election of directors and until his successor shall be elected and qualified.

-Pursuant to our charter, each member of our board of directors is elected until the next annual meeting of stockholders and until his successor is elected, with the current members' terms expiring at the annual meeting of stockholders to be held in 2016.
-Holders of shares of our common stock have no right to cumulative voting in the election of directors.
-Consequently, at each annual meeting of stockholders, all of the members of our board of directors will stand for election and our directors will be elected by a majority of votes cast in uncontested elections and by a plurality of votes cast in contested elections.
+Pursuant to the Company's charter, each member of the Company's board of directors is elected until the next annual meeting of stockholders and until his successor is elected, with the current members' terms expiring at the annual meeting of stockholders to be held in 2019.
+Holders of shares of the Company's common stock have no right to cumulative voting in the election of directors.
+Consequently, at each annual meeting of stockholders, all of the members of the Company's board of directors will stand for election and the Company's directors will be elected by a majority of votes cast in uncontested elections and by a plurality of votes cast in contested elections.
 Directors may be removed with or without cause by the affirmative vote of two-thirds of the votes entitled to be cast in the election of directors.